jagui1/vdpSchool/README.md

 - CI/CD: GitHub Actions (both frontend and backend builds triggered by any push to main)

+## Purpose

 The goal of this project is to demonstrate:
 - Clean separation of concerns
 - Basic CRUD operations
 - Practical application of OOP concepts